wp-plugins/cms-page-order/readme.txt

 3. Post status labels with support for custom statuses.

 == Changelog ==

+= 0.1.4 =
+* Added French translation by Stéphane Le Roy
+* Calls the_title filter for compatibility with qTranslate (patch by Stéphane Le Roy)
+* Style corrections for Wordpress 3.2

 = 0.1.3 =
 * Updated nestedSortable from 1.3.3 to 1.3.4: Fixes a problem with elements sometimes getting kicked out of the ol element.